KirolousFouty/Car_Maintenance_Tracker/README.md

-# Car_Maintenance_Tracker
+# Car Maintenance Application
-A program to help keep track of your car's maintenance using regular checking and replacement times given by the car's manufacturer and the last checked or replaced time by the car's and app's user.
+A program to help keep track of your car's maintenance according to the date and car's range.
+It allows to keep notes; dates and ranges of failures; dates and ranges of replacements; measure average life time according to user's actual usage of each part.